All planning checklists

 Gauge interest in wild swimming spots

-If adventurous, research safe local river spots.
+If the group is adventurous, research safe river swimming spots on Exmoor.

 Easy·Medium impact